 Super Mushroom Pizza Bowl | Image © Universal/Nintendo

 Looking for something a bit lighter?
 The Piranha Plant Caprese salad features tomatoes, mozzarella cheese, and fresh basil — but it looks just a bit more menacing than your typical salad.
+This offering has been confirmed for Florida as well, though presentation might varfy.

 Super Nintendo World - Food - Piranha Plant Caprese